Comparing orthogonal calculus and calculus with Reality: Higher categorical analysis

 Model categories for functor calculus have proved a useful tool in computations.
 We have seen that on the point-set level orthogonal calculus is recoverable from calculus with Reality.
 In this section, we complete the comparison by considering the model structures which appear in the model categorical classification of homogeneous functors, or more precisely the underlying $\infty$-categories of these model categories.
 Figure~\ref{fig: model categories} displays the relationship between the model categories for orthogonal calculus and the model categories for calculus with Reality.
 In this section we explore in which sense this diagram is commutative\footnote{We say that a diagram of adjoint pairs is commutative if the respective diagram of right adjoints commutes.
 One can easily show that this is equivalent to the respective diagram of left adjoints commuting.} on the level of underlying $\infty$-categories.

 Observe that by the model categorical work of Barnes and Oman~\cite{BO13}, the right-hand column consists of Quillen adjunctions, and by~\cite{TaggartReality} the left-hand column also consists of Quillen adjunctions, hence both columns may be suitably derived to give adjunctions of $\infty$-categories.
 By Section \ref{section: input functors}, Proposition~\ref{prop: QA for poly model structures}, and Proposition~\ref{prop: QA for homog model structures}, we have shown that the lower three horizontal adjunctions induce adjunctions of $\infty$-categories, and the lower three squares ($\circled{1}-\circled{3}$) are clearly commutative.
 To complete our comparisons it suffices to exhibit adjunctions between the respective $\infty$-categories of spectra and the intermediate categories, and show that the remaining square ($\circled{4}$) and pentagon ($\circled{5}$) are commutative on the $\infty$-categorical level.
+It is essential that we use $\infty$-categories here as the remaining squares only commute after suitable (co)fibrant replacements.